Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

 Types of River Anchors

 We’ve probably all seen a photo or drawing of an “anchor” in a movie, TV show, or in a kids’ book.
 While the anchor we all know as part of coast guard and navy emblems around the world is, indeed, a type of anchor (it’s called the Admiralty anchor), it’s far from the most commonly used one, especially nowadays.
+If you’re interested in a good all around river, check out my review of the BoatTector Vinyl–Coated Anchor from Extreme Max.

 In fact, there are dozens of different kinds of anchors out there, each built for very specific conditions and vessels.
 Here are some of the more common anchors out there that are used on smaller vessels and in rivers: